Pan-Romance language: Partially Romance-based constructed languages

-There are many constructed a posteriori languages which integrate elements from different, typically European, language families but have a very Romance or even Latin appearance because they are based on international vocabulary, that is, words which are common to the most internationally influential European languages.
+There exist many constructed a posteriori languages which integrate elements from different, typically European, language families but have a very Romance or even Latin appearance because they are based on international vocabulary, that is, words which are common to the most internationally influential European languages.
 This vocabulary is mainly of Latin origin due to the centuries-long influence of this language over other European languages.

 They have been called Latinid constructed languages by Blanke, and include Esperanto, Ido, Interlingue, Interlingua, Romániço, etc. Some are schematic, others are naturalistic constructed languages.
 Naturalistic Latinid languages, due to their proximity to Romance languages, have been called Neolatinid languages by Carlevaro.

 Interlingua is the most notable naturalistic language of the group.
 The linguists at the International Auxiliary Language Association who developed the language from 1937 to 1951 based it on international vocabulary and, as a result, it has a very Latin or even Romance appearance.
 Nevertheless, Interlingua grammar lacks some important Romance features.
-Because it is intended as a global international auxiliary language, its authors (Alexander Gode and Hugh Blair) avoided what they considered unnecessary Romance complications which would be difficult to learn (or understand) by non Romance speakers.
+Because it is intended as a global international auxiliary language, its authors (Alexander Gode and Hugh Blair) avoided what they considered unnecessary Romance complications which would be difficult to learn (or comprehend) by non Romance speakers.
 Thus, they developed a simple grammatical system inspired by English (a Germanic language) which is not representative of Romance.
-It lacks, for example, nominal agreement or verbal personal inflection, which is a common trait of the major Romance languages (Portuguese, Spanish, Catalan, French, Italian, Romanian, etc.).
+It lacks, for example, nominal agreement or verbal personal inflection, which is a common trait of the international Romance languages (Portuguese, Galician, Castilian, Judezmo, Catalan, Occitan, French, Arpitan, Lombard, Venetan, Corsican, Italian, etc.).

 Similarly, Interlingue (known as Occidental until 1949) was described by its developer Edgar de Wahl as "not a Romance but a Latinesque language", because in spite of its vocabulary -which gives it "a big similarity with Romance languages"- its grammar (and mainly its syntax) are "absolutely not Romance", but based on other European languages.
 As a result, Occidental is "much more European, more Anglo-Germano-Slavic by spirit".

 There is no clear border between pan-Romance languages and some of these Romance-based constructed languages.
 For example, Schild's Neolatino (see above), intended as a global international auxiliary language, includes the Greek-based preposition pri, which the developer considered practical to avoid confusions.
 Nevertheless, the language can be considered, according to Schild, a synthesis of the Romance languages even if this consideration is not completely adequate.
 It has been presented above among the pan-Romance languages, also because Campos Lima considered it a dialect of his own pan-Romance project.

 Another project that lies on the border is Interlingua Romanica (see above), as it's a reform of Interlingua, which is based not only on Romance languages (Portuguese, Spanish, French and Italian) but also on English and, to a lesser extent, German and Russian.